 City: San Salvador

-Dwayne grew up in Bombay, India where he received a Bachelor of Commerce at the University of Bombay.
-He holds a Master of Divinity from Newman Theological College, Canada and a Graduate Certificate in Spiritual Direction Studies from Washington Theological Union, Washington, D.C.
-In addition, he has completed 5 Clinical Pastoral Education (CPE) Units and has studied Theory and Pianoforte at Trinity College of Music and The Royal Schools of Music, London, England.
+Dwayne is originally from Mumbai, India.
+He has a Bachelor of Commerce in Business Administration from the University of Bombay, a Master of Divinity from Newman Theological College, Canada, and a Graduate Certificate in Spiritual Direction Studies from Washington Theological Union, Washington, D.C.
+He has completed five Clinical Pastoral Education (CPE) Units and has studied Theory and Pianoforte at Trinity College of Music and The Royal Schools of Music, London, England.

 Between 2003 and 2012, Dwayne served as a hospital and prison chaplain in Canada and the U.S., but has been ministering to the poor, homeless, and those on the margins since 1997.
 Dwayne’s passion for working as a Maryknoll lay missioner in El Salvador stemmed from his friendship with a Salvadorean youth, who braved the U.S. migrant trail to escape a life of war and violence.
 As a child, Dwayne, too, grew up in a country at war.
 Over time, persistent Hindu-Muslim-Christian unrest in his country, including seeing people burnt alive, shaped his resolve to be an advocate for peace, justice and the rights of minorities.